SashankAllamraju/Udacity-Neighbourhood-Map/README.md

 ### Instructions to use
 ---

+To run this app, clone/download this repository to your local machine.
+Open 'index.html' in your browser.

 On the screen, you will see a map of Mumbai, India.
 A few interests of tourist locations are pre-selected.